Find Affordable College Courses

 DeLand, FL

-Stetson University came in at #6 in this year’s edition of the Best Legal Research Schools in Florida ranking.
-Stetson is a small private not-for-profit school located in the small city of DeLand.
+Stetson University landed the #6 spot in the 2023 rankings for the best legal research programs.
+Stetson is a small private not-for-profit school located in the city of DeLand.

 Full Legal Research at Stetson University Report